Opportunities and Dates for Volunteering

 There are many ways to volunteer at school.
 Below are some examples of ways you can help out.

-• Popcorn Fundraisers: Help with bagging popcorn.
+- Popcorn and Donut Fundraisers: Help with bagging popcorn.
 Organize and take the popcorn to the classes.
 Please email: Friends of Chestermere ELS Society

 Are you looking for a specific type of volunteer opportunity or something related to a particular event or group?
 Do not hesitate to call us: 403-248-1091.